greg-raven/Uncommon-Sense/_drafts/staging.md

 Why doesn't everybody leave everybody else the hell alone?
 Jimmy Durante

 We used to be a free people.
 Now we are hedged in by millions of laws.
 Harassed by a plague of opportunistic lawyers.
 Harmed by regulations meant for our protection.
 Unnecessarily taxed to pay for a suffocating bureaucracy.
 Drowning in petty paperwork.
-Stifled by 'rights' that rarely benefit anyone.
+Stifled by "rights" that rarely benefit anyone.
 Joan Beck

 None are more hopelessly enslaved than those who falsely believe they are free.
 Johann Wolfgang von Goethe